 Benefits of Blood Meal

 In its capacity as a fertilizer, the chief benefit of blood meal lies in its high nitrogen content.
 If you look at the NPK sequence on the blood meal's package, it will indicate either nitrogen and nothing else, or predominantly nitrogen with just a bit of phosphorous and potassium.
-Blood meal is thus particularly good at providing a shot in the arm for plants suffering from nitrogen deficiency.
+This maked blood meal iparticularly good at providing a boost for plants suffering from nitrogen deficiency.

 Blood meal has other benefits, too: